Hidden Reasons for High Blood Sugar

 #1 Cortisol Surge In the Morning

 At about 8 am, your body normally will shift its hormones.
 A stress hormone called cortisol spikes, likely an adaptive trait in response to the anticipated normal stress of going about your day.
-Rising cortisol mobilizes sugar from your body, resulting in a spike of your blood sugar, especially if you have adrenal problems like adrenal fatigue or insulin resistance, in which your body has been overwhelmed by chronic high levels of insulin and can no longer respond to insulin’s signals.
+Rising cortisol mobilizes sugar from your body, resulting in a spike of your blood sugar, especially if you have adrenal problems like adrenal fatigue or Fat Storing Hormone resistance, in which your body has been overwhelmed by chronic high levels of Fat Storing Hormone and can no longer respond to Fat Storing Hormone’s signals.

 #2 Low Blood Sugar